edu-bob/openscad/split/README.md

 }
 ```

-The halves of the split model are left oriented just as they were in the full model
+The halves of the split model are left oriented just as they were in the full model which is why you need to reposition the top half.

 ## License